 I have had crappy jobs that were bearable due to amazing co-workers.
 I have also had what should have been fantastic jobs but were terrible due to bad co-workers.
 It probably has something to do with the fact that we often spend more time with our co-workers than we do with our families.
-The moods and attitudes of the people you are around directly affects our days.
+The moods and attitudes of the people you are around directly affecting our days.

 When I think back on all of the jobs I have had, I realize that I identify how much I liked or didn’t like the job based on who I worked with.
 Not who I worked for, but who I worked with.
 The more I think about my past jobs I realize that of the co-workers I didn’t like, they all had certain characteristics.

-- Gossip.
 It’s impossible to prevent gossiping entirely.
 People, when they get frustrated will complain, grumble or speak unpleasantly about the target of their frustration.
 People also like to share juicy details of a co-worker’s life because, well, some secrets are just too good to keep to ourselves, right?
 Wrong.
 If a co-worker trusts you as a friend and shares those intimate details, you have a responsibility to keep that to yourself.